YichenNie/ichw/pyassign1/planets.md

-# Model of planets in solar systems
+# Model of planets in solar system
-- sun
+## version 1.0
-- mercury
+- Six planets and the sun
-- venus
+- Elliptical orbits
-- earth
+- In pep8 format
-- mars
+## version 1.1
-- jupiter
+- Consists with Kepler's laws
-- saturn
+- Halley Comet